-- 8.2.1 Where the employee's absence extends beyond seven days, the employee must obtain and submit a "Statement of Fitness for Work" stating that the employee is not fit for work and the reason(s) why.
+- 8.2.1 Where the employee's absence extends beyond seven days, the employee must obtain and submit a "Statement of Fitness for Work" from their GP stating that the employee is not fit for work and the reason(s) why.
 The statement must be forwarded to the line manager (as soon as possible and within no later than three working days) to cover the period of absence from the 8th day onwards.
-If the absence continues, further medical certificates must be provided to cover the whole period of absence with no gaps in dates. - 8.2.2.
+If the absence continues, further medical certificates must be provided timeously to cover the whole period of absence with no gaps in dates. - 8.2.2.
 Where the employee's absence extends beyond seven days, the manager should agree with the employee a contact period to allow the opportunity to discuss the current position.
-The nature and duration of the absence will determine how often the contact should take place, however, it is important to take a common sense approach when determining the contact period. - 8.2.3 This contact should cover issues such as a date for a prospective return to work, or, if any more information about the absence has become available after, for instance, following a visit to the employee's doctor. - 8.2.4 If an employee has been issued with a "Statement of Fitness for Work" from their General Practitioner (GP), the employee for that stated period will be unavailable for work for all positions held within the Council (unless the GP specifies they are fit for a particular post).

-Failure to observe these rules will result in the withholding of payment by the Council of Statutory Sick Pay and/or Occupational Sick Pay and may result in disciplinary action.
+The nature and duration of the absence will determine how often the contact should take place; however, it is important to take a common sense approach when determining the contact period. - 8.2.3 This contact should cover issues such as a date for a prospective return to work, or if any more information about the absence has become available after, for instance, following a visit to the employee's doctor. - 8.2.4 If an employee has been issued with a "Statement of Fitness for Work" from their General Practitioner (GP), the employee for that stated period will be unavailable for work for all positions held within the Council (unless the GP specifies they are fit for a particular post).
+Failure to observe these rules will result in the withholding of payment by the Council of Statutory Sick Pay and/or Occupational Sick Pay and may result in disciplinary action. - 8.2.5 The Council reserves the right to request employees to provide a "Statement of Fitness for Work" for any absence of seven days or less.
+In this case any cost incurred in obtaining the certificate will be met by the Council. - 8.2.6 The manager will forward the completed "Statement of Fitness for Work" certificate to HR Shared Services.